mlt/schwinn810/README.md

 3. <del>Write some python (?) code that dumps data from serial port into *CSV*</del>
 4. ~~Make it more [unicsv](http://www.gpsbabel.org/htmldoc-development/fmt_unicsv.html)-friendly so [gpsbabel](http://www.gpsbabel.org) can convert data to [GPX](http://www.gpsbabel.org/htmldoc-development/fmt_gpx.html) and/or [TCX](http://www.gpsbabel.org/htmldoc-development/fmt_gtrnctr.html).~~
 4. Write some GUI, R code
-5. Export to various web sites
+5. ~~Export to various web sites~~ Can someone help with dailymile.com ?
 6. ~~Move command line options to a configuration file and **make things debconf friendly**~~